clarissecasicarino/personal_user_manual/README.md

 ### Help Each Other Out 💪
 I believe in the saying that "no man is an island."
 I want my team to foster a selfless spirit of offering help when we see a team member struggling and getting them up to speed if they’re new to the processes of the team.

+### Constructive Feedback 🔄
+I believe in the power of constructive feedback to help us grow.
+I hope to give and receive it in a way that fosters improvement and drives better results for everyone.